darrenparkinson/SparkDotNet/README.md

 ```

 Most methods return an object of the type you are retrieving or updating.
 Methods where you expect multiple objects are returned as a List<> of that object.
 The exception to this is when deleting an object where the returned value is a boolean indicating the success of the operation.

+# Files

+As of version 1.2.0, when posting files in messages using `CreateMessageAsync()` you now have the option of sending local files.

+You could already send files available publicly using the existing `files` object:

+`var message = await spark.CreateMessageAsync(roomId, text:"Here is the logo you wanted.", files:new string[] {"https://developer.cisco.com/images/mobility/Spark.png"} );`

+To upload a local file, you simple replace the URI with a local filename:

+`var message = await spark.CreateMessageAsync(roomId, text:"Here is the logo you wanted.", files:new string[] {"Spark.png"} );`

+This example assumes the `Spark.png` file is in the same location you are running the application.

+Note that you can only send a single file at a time using this method, even though the parameter accepts a string array.

 # Pagination